Safeguarding and Child Protection

 Child Protection Policy 2021/22

-This policy will remain in place (2019 Policy) until the Board of Governors meet in the Spring Term of 2022 - A new policy is currenty being written and is waiting approval.
+This policy will remain in place (2019 Policy) until the Board of Governors meet in Jan 2023 - A new policy is currently being written and is waiting approval.